couchbase/go-slab/README.md

 uniform-sized, smaller-sized buffers, there may be less fragmentation and better overall re-use of slabs.
 Additionally, the last []byte buffer in the chain may be smaller than 4KB to not waste space.

+# Application specific slab memory allocator

+The NewArena() function takes an optional malloc() callback function, which will be invoked whenever the arena needs more memory for a new slab.
+If the supplied malloc() func is nil, the arena will default to instead using make([]byte, sizeNeeded).

+Some applications may find their own malloc() function useful for tracking and/or limiting the amount of slab memory that an Arena uses.
+It can be also used by advanced applications to supply mmap()'ed memory to an arena.

 # Rules